Gimme Shelter (2013 film): Production

 The film was filmed in New York, and New Jersey.
 Filming started June 9, 2011.

 Before the film, director Ronald Krauss had spent a year documenting the stories of girls who were coming in the Several Sources Shelter founded by Kathy DiFlore, and grew to know DiFiore, the shelter, and the two girls Apple Bailey is based on.
 The film was shot in the home of Kathy DiFiore and the original Several Sources Shelter.

-Vanessa Hudgens, in explaining why the story of Apple appealed to her, said, "... it’s very relevant to what’s going on around us and I think that it’s easy to block it out because it’s uncomfortable.
-It’s something that we don’t want to discuss, but the fact is it’s happening all around us.
-Young people are becoming homeless and don’t have anywhere to go.
-Young mothers who have no support and no love and no place to call their own… just so much.
-I mean, abuse and homelessness, it’s all happening around us way more than we are allowing ourselves to see."

 Discussing why her role as Apple's drug-addicted mother June had special meaning for her, Rosario Dawson said, "My mom had me when she was 17.
 I grew up in a squat in the Lower East Side, and the dropout rate and teen pregnancy rate in my hood was very high.
 Luckily, my mom had some support and was a good role model.
 She told me I could be anything I wanted to be.
 But not everybody gets a happy ending.
 Some people make some bad choices, and they never, ever recover from them.”

 Brendan Fraser and James Earl Jones donated their salaries to the real-life shelters (Several Sources Shelters) portrayed in the film.